EllieBotDevs/Ellie-bot/README.md

 # Ellie Discord Bot ©2018-2022 Emotion#6522

+## Major rewrite coming soon if you have any suggestions or you want to help let us know in our Discord server
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->